HYF-Class23/group1-hyf-rebuild/planning/development-strategy.md

 ### As a user I want to see some testimony

-- This user story is developed on branch "partners-testemony-html".
+- This user story is developed on branch "partners-testimony-html".
 - This branch is merged to `master` branch after completion.

 ### html